-Susan G. Komen for the Cure runs one of the most innovative, responsive grant programs in breast cancer today.
-Since its inception in 1982, Komen for the Cure has invested more than $2.2 billion in breast cancer research, community screening, treatment and advocacy programs, becoming the largest source of nonprofit funds dedicated to the fight against breast cancer in the world.
+Susan G. Komen runs one of the most innovative, responsive grant programs in breast cancer today.
+Since its inception in 1982, Komen has invested more than $2.2 billion in breast cancer research, community screening, treatment and advocacy programs, becoming the largest source of nonprofit funds dedicated to the fight against breast cancer in the world.

 Up to 75 percent of net proceeds generated by the Southern Nevada Affiliate provide grants for innovative community programs that reduce breast cancer mortality through screening, treatment, education and safety-net services, while the remaining 25 percent supports groundbreaking breast cancer research grants.
 Learn more about available research grants.

 The Southern Nevada Affiliate of Komen is a grant-making organization that funds non-duplicative, community-based grants that translate the findings from research into breast health education and seek to enhance the availability of breast cancer screening and treatment for the uninsured and medically underserved in Southern Nevada.
 In 2013, the Affiliate funded $750,000 to local community programs.

 Any not-for-profit organization that provides breast health and/or breast cancer services, and is located in or providing services within Clark, Nye, Lincoln, Esmeralda, White Pine, and Mineral counties, may apply for a grant